 The bars represent actuarial liability and the lines represent the asset values.
 We compare the actuarial asset value to the actuarial liability in developing the funded percentage.
 These are the percentages shown in the graph labels.
-The funded ratio continued to grow over the period from 2010 to 2016, when the System had its highest funded percentage at 169% as of June 30, 2016.
+The funded ratio continued to grow over the period from 2011 to 2016, when the System had its highest funded percentage at 169% as of June 30, 2016.
 The funded ratio increased from 127% to 168% in 2015 primarily because of a decrease in liabilities due to assumption changes.
-For the current measurement period there was a decrease from 168.6% to 153.8% primarily due to the lower than expected investment return in conjunction with the increase in liabilities as a result of the assumption changes.
-On a market value basis, the funded percentage during 2019 decreased from 171.7% to 153.6%.
+In 2019 the ratio decreased due to a change in assumptions.
+For the current measurement period, there was a decrease from 153.8% to 152.2% primarily due to a lower than expected investment return.
+On a market value basis, the funded percentage during 2020 decreased from 153.6% to 145.7%.